 The given forms should be certified by a government doctor with sign and seal.
 You need to paste a recent color photograph of yourself that would be attested by the doctor.
 Getting the certification from a government doctor though is not enough to be eligible to book concessional tickets under handicapped quota; this is just the first step.

 You need to visit your nearest Divisional Railway Manager’s Office with all the relevant documents in original as well as self-attested photocopies.
-Relevant documents here means:
+Relevant documents are:

 - Date of Birth Proof